Product

 Research Potential Solutions

 Once you have a list of problems, research solutions, and technologies to help.
 Consider the cost-effectiveness, level of integration, and ease of use when making your decisions.
 Choose a provider with a solid reputation for serving your business size or companies in your niche.
-Ideally, you choose an automated solution with these and other capabilities:

 • Invoices the correct clients and include the right details, such as the accurate and current amount due